By: Marilyn L. Davis

-Underlying message: I’m afraid that I am inept, lack ability, and I fear appearing clumsy in my speech.
+The underlying message: I’m afraid that I am inept, lack of ability, and I fear that I’ll look clumsy and ill-prepared when I give my speech.

 - You could be afraid that you are not going to impress your supervisor or co-workers.

-- You could be afraid that someone else could give a better, more interesting presentation.
+- You could be afraid that someone else could give a better, more exciting presentation.

-Underlying message: I’m afraid of being incompetent, I’m afraid that I’ll look like a fool if I try to tell a joke to break the ice.
+The underlying message: I’m afraid of being incompetent, I’m worried that I’ll look like a fool if I try to tell a joke to break the ice.